pnovenaa/weabot/README.md

-# Weatherbot Tutorial (using the latest release of Rasa NLU and Rasa Core)
+# Weatherbot Tutorial (using the latest release of Rasa NLU and Rasa Core) [ FORKED ]

 Rasa NLU and Rasa Core devs are doing an amazing job improving both of these libraries which results in code changes for one method or another.
 In fact, since I recorded a Wetherbot tutorial, there were quite a few changes which were introduced to Rasa NLU and Rasa Core.
 On 21st of May 2019, Rasa 1.0 was released with a lot of changes under the hood.
 This repo contains the updated weatherbot code compatible with the latest release of Rasa.